Scratch-Software/GameEasy/README.md

+## About

 GameEasy is a program developed by Scratch Software that allows you to easily run Windows-based games on Linux systems using Wine 🍷.
 This tool simplifies the process by handling dependencies and providing an interactive interface for game installation.
 GameEasy is designed to enhance the Wine experience for users who wish to play their Windows games on Linux without needing deep technical knowledge.

+Note: GameEasy was fully made with Batch scripting 📝, providing a lightweight and efficient way to run your games.

 All credits for this project go to Scratch Software for making this possible.
 Thank you! 🙏 How GameEasy Works 🔧